-Used to flying below the radar at work?
+Are you used to flying below the radar at work?
 Think not being noticed will keep your job safe?
 Not anymore.
 The best strategy now is to figure out how you can raise your visibility at work - in positive ways.
+You want to get noticed at work.

 Additionally, if your job is tedious or repetitive, you can request alternative activities to break up the monotony of your every day work.
 No matter the job, it is difficult to do the exact same work all day long, even if you love the work and the customers.
 Your request for skill developing assignments will make you stand out.